directdemocracy-vote/doc/publication.md

 - `key`: the public key of the author
 - `signature`: the signature of the author
 - `published`: the publication date
+- `expires`: date after which the publication is obsolete

 The JSON file is originally created with an empty signature field.
 It is then [signed](cryptography.md) and the signature value is inserted into the signature field.